openredl/openredl/README.md

  - [5.
 Validation](Documentation/UserManual_5_Validation.md) present initial validation data, comparing measurements taken with a professional datalogger.

 ## Project status, contributing and support
 The project is on active development!
-These and previous versions are being used on renewable energy learning laboratories.
+These and previous versions are being used on renewable energy learning laboratories and pilot tests in community energy projects.
 Please report any issue and request functions required for your use cases.

 ## Roadmap